Essential Oils and Pregnancy: The Ultimate Guide to Pregnancy-Safe Aromatherapy

 Essential oils are concentrated botanical extracts that capture the natural fragrance of plants.
 They are used in aromatherapy to influence emotions and well-being through their scents.
 Essential oils can be inhaled or applied topically (when diluted) to treat symptoms like nausea, anxiety, and muscle aches.

-While essential oils can provide relief from some pregnancy-related symptoms, they should be used cautiously.
+While essential oils can provide relief from some pregnancy-related symptoms, they should be used with real caution.
 The quality of essential oils varies, and not all products are regulated by the FDA.
 Pregnant women should seek advice from a qualified healthcare provider or aromatherapist to ensure safe and effective use.

 How to Use Essential Oils During Pregnancy